kevindees/travis-ci-wordpress/README.md

 # Travis CI and WordPress Integration for Composer Packages

-Travis CI WordPress Configuration and Setup for PHP 5.6 and 5.5.
-With this setup WordPress is fully loaded and run before tests are run.
-Any WordPress hooks will not be implemeneted - like `add_action` and `add_filter`.
+Travis CI WordPress configuration and setup for PHP 5.6 and 5.5 for composer and PHP Unit tests.

+- With this setup WordPress is fully loaded and run before tests are run.
+- Any WordPress hooks will not be implemeneted - like `add_action` and `add_filter`.
 You can configure it to be otherwise but for my needs I have not.

-Note that this configuration is only setup for [composer](https://getcomposer.org/) package projects ([using composer](https://getcomposer.org/doc/01-basic-usage.md)).
+- This configuration is only setup for [composer](https://getcomposer.org/) package projects ([using composer](https://getcomposer.org/doc/01-basic-usage.md)).
 Edit the `composer.json` to your specification and needs.

-This setup defaults  to [PHP Unit 4.8](https://phpunit.de/manual/4.8/en/writing-tests-for-phpunit.html) because we want compatability with PHP 5.5.9.
+Composer's default is [PHP Unit 4.8](https://phpunit.de/manual/4.8/en/writing-tests-for-phpunit.html) because I need compatability with PHP 5.5.9.
 If you do not have these requirements update the `composer.json` file accordingly.

 ## Travis CI Tests